 Any built-up ice from the spigot can still lead back to your pipes and cause freezing and cracking.

 To prevent that from happening, buy some spigot covers for insulation where your pipes may need it most.
-Otherwise, you risk the cold having easy access to your plumbing inside your home.
+Otherwise, you risk the cold by having easy access to the plumbing inside your home.

 6. Let Your Faucet Drip